How to Motivate Construction Workers

 Josh also emphasizes the importance of having an upskilling or on-the-job training program.
 “How can you make your team better?
 What additional skills can they learn on the job?
 Maybe instead of sweeping the floors today, you ask if they want to learn how to frame a wall and then let them work with someone experienced in framing for a couple of days.
 Give them some exposure to other duties to keep them engaged.

 A motivated construction team will help you complete projects more efficiently and they’ll be easier to retain for your next job.
-Contact Aerotek to learn more about optimizing your construction workforce and finding the right workers for the job.
+Contact Aerotek to learn more about how to motivate your employees to work harder and find the right workers for the job.